Western Kentucky vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida Atlantic's games this year have hit the over on three of 10 set point totals (30%).

-- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it puts up more than 28.6 points.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall when the team puts up more than 28.6 points.

-- In games that Florida Atlantic piles up more than 431.0 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- In games that Florida Atlantic totals over 431 yards, the team is 2-1-1 against the spread and 3-1 overall.

-- This year the Owls have 14 turnovers, eight fewer than the Hilltoppers have takeaways (22).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.